vitorpp10/Python-Automations/web_scraping/http_bs4/README.md

 ***You can extend this script to query specific elements from the parsed HTML (titles, links, product cards, etc.) and process them according to your scraping goal.***

+***If you are setting this project up for the first time, make sure to read `tutorial.txt`.
+It contains a detailed guide on creating the virtual environment, starting the HTTP server, and running the script.***
 ---

 <p align="center">